jsimplicio/jsimplicio.github.io/_posts/2019-4-15-screening-for-research-participants.md

 tags: [dscout, software development, screener, research, React app]
 ---

-To run a diary or live research study on dscout, users need participants.
-Recruit is the product that equip customers with the tools to screen, narrow down, and select the best research participants.
+To run any research study on dscout, there has to be the participants.
+With Recruit, customers have the tools to screen, narrow, and choose well suited research participants.

-In "Applications", researchers get the results from the screening that they crafted and sent out to the pool of dscout participants.
-With their screener they narrow down their search in order to find ideal candidates.
+We'll be diving into the screening process after a dscout screener is designed and launched.

+## Choosing your research participants
+In "Applications", researchers see the applications from the Screener sent out to hundreds of people.
+All of the participants answer the same set of questions in the Screener, resulting in applications.
+Every time someone fills out an application, that data immediately shows up for the researchers.

+Every application comes in as unrated, and ready to be rated as they see fit by the researcher.
+Ratings are purely based on whether a person is a great fit for the research project to follow, and not solely on the quality of the participant.

+Potential fit for research ratings are as follow: amazing, good, weak, poor, or unrated.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/recruit-1.png" title="The new Recruit applications view with a question filter applied" />
 	<figcaption class="media-caption center">The screener applications view with a question filter applied</figcaption>
 </figure>

+After launching their research study, researchers can access the Applications page and filter the applications based on participants that were promoted to their study (missions).

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/recruit-2.png" title="The new Recruit applications view the filter by mission applied" />